Chris7462/ResVision/ReadMe.md

 # ResVision

-Multi-task computer vision framework using transfer learning with a shared ResNet101 backbone.
-Supports semantic segmentation, object detection, and lane detection with pre-computed feature caching for efficient training.
+Multi-task computer vision framework using transfer learning with a shared frozen ResNet101 backbone.
+Supports semantic segmentation, object detection, and lane detection.

 ## Overview

 ResVision implements a transfer learning approach where:
-1. **Feature Extraction**: Extract ResNet101 features once and cache to disk
-2. **Task Training**: Train task-specific heads using cached features (3-5x faster)
+1. **Frozen Backbone**: ResNet101 pretrained on ImageNet (always frozen)
+2. **Task-Specific Heads**: Train only lightweight decoder heads for each task
-3. **Multi-Task**: Share the same backbone across multiple vision tasks
+3. **Multi-Task**: Share the same frozen backbone across multiple vision tasks

 **Key Benefits:**
-- Extract features once, train multiple times
-- Larger batch sizes (backbone not in GPU memory)
-- Faster experimentation with decoder architectures
+- Fast training (only decoder is trained, backbone frozen)
+- Memory efficient (no gradients stored for backbone)
 - Consistent feature representation across tasks
+- Easy to add new tasks with same backbone

 ## Supported Tasks